 There is a mains supply of electricity.
-The electric meter and consumer unit are in a kitchen unit.
+The electric meter and consumer unit are in the hallway between the kitchen and utility room in the annexe having a separate electric meter and consumer unit in the utility room cupboard.

 Gas